 Professional Development Grants for Retirees

-All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University, who will be fully retired by July 1, 2018, are eligible to apply for the grants (up to $5,000).
+All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University, who will be fully retired by July 1, 2020 and eligible for retiree benefits may apply for the grants (for any amount up to $5,000).

 You may also review a list of previous grants that have been awarded since 2009, and also the abstracts of each at Previous PDGR Awards.

 If you have any questions about this program, please contact the Chair, Dick Poppele (email@example.com).

 The Professional Development Grants for Retirees Program is an annual competition.
 Competition in 2019 opens on October 15th and must be submitted by December 13th, at midnight.
 Approved proposals will announced in March and the grant will start on April 1 and extend to June 30 of the following year.